Human Factors in Homeland Security

 Anyone involved in emergency preparedness, response and recovery

-Steve was deployed to the 9/11 and 1993 World Trade Center attacks, as well as New Jersey’s anthrax screening center and other acts of terrorism.
-He is a published author who is frequently called upon by the media and the courts as an expert in crisis prevention and response.
-He provides training and support to multinational corporations, as well as law enforcement, intelligence, military agencies, and NGOs.
+Steve was deployed to the 9/11 and 1993 World Trade Center attacks, New Jersey’s anthrax screening center, and many other acts of terrorism.
+He is a published author frequently called upon by the media and the courts as an expert in crisis prevention and response.
+He provides training and support to multinational corporations, law enforcement, intelligence, military agencies, and NGOs worldwide.

 Class Descriptions & Schedule